-I have a wonderland out my back door.
+I have a wonderland out my back door: a homestead homeschool.

 Perhaps one day I’ll want to take a summer vacation, but I can’t fathom I’ll need it.
 I’ve built a home on a mini-provincial park, tent, firepit, and river right next to my fully stocked home.